mjoshua97241/space-code-copilot/memory-bank/systemPatterns.md

 - internal/lessons/ may contain working examples from past bootcamp sessions.
 - When generating new code for this project:
-  - Prefer following the patterns defined in this file and in the current backend/frontend layout.
+  - Prefer following the patterns defined in this file and in the current backend layout.
   - Look at internal/lessons/ only to copy small, relevant patterns (e.g., a vector_store abstraction, a LangGraph agent node) and then adapt them.
   - Do not import internal/lessons modules directly into production code.